kyma-project/btp-manager/docs/contributor/08-10-metrics.md

 # BTP Manager metrics

 ## Overview
 BTP Manager provides metrics on the endpoint `:8080/metrics`.
-You find `Kubebuilder`, `Golang`, and custom metrics there.
-They are collected by `Prometheus`.
+You find Kubebuilder, Golang, and custom metrics there.
+They are collected by Prometheus.

 ## Custom metrics emitted by BTP Manager